Comprehensive Shopify Metafields Guide: a Complete Walkthrough in 2026

 When to Choose Metaobjects vs Metafields

-• A clothing brand with one Size Chart reused across 50 products
+• One Size Chart used across 50 apparel products

-• A Brand Profile that includes a logo, description, and country of origin
+• A Brand Profile containing logo, description, and country of origin

-• A Sustainability Card with reusable certifications and sourcing info
+• A reusable Sustainability Block with certifications and sourcing details

 A good rule of thumb: